 Launched in 2004, Squarespace has grown into one of the most popular website creators for creatively sharing ideas.
 The platform powers millions of websites and is great for visually minded beginners, but a few limitations keep us from giving Squarespace the highest marks.

 With a slogan of “Build it Beautiful,” Squarespace is known for well-designed templates.
 The company only offers about 60 options — dozens fewer than other website builder options — but Squarespace is the cream of the crop when it comes to carefully polished and crafted website themes.
+Additionally, Squarespace performance and page load times are surprisingly low for site builders, which usually bog down web browsers with ineffecient code.

 The issue, however, is the $12-per-month price tag and being restricted to only 20 pages for your site.
 For as little as $2 per month, you can have a comparable builder platform, more templates, and an unlimited-everything shared hosting plan.
 Even better, Wix lets users design for free and run a website without cost as long as they’d like: